-Meat CSA: We partner with Stoneboat Farms – an organic vegetable farm that runs an awesome CSA – to offer meat CSA boxes – a bi-weekly meat bag that offers great value for money and helps you learn how to cook all parts of the animal.
+Meat CSA: We have partnered in the past with Stoneboat Farms – an organic vegetable farm that runs an awesome CSA – to offer meat CSA boxes – a bi-weekly meat bag that offers great value for money and helps you learn how to cook all parts of the animal.
 Currently this program is on hold while we reevaluate how to make it logistically and financially viable, but it may return in future.

 Beef: Our beef herd is also Jersey, which is a slow-growing meat animal, but a good choice for us because of our focus on pasture and the health benefits for both animals and humans of grass-feeding and finishing.
 Jersey meat has long been recognized for being flavorful but has been ignored by big producers because the steers do not gain weight quickly, especially on grass (here’s another favorable taste test for grass fed meat, although not specifically Jersey).
 Our steers are about two years old when they are sent for butchering, rather than the one year that is common for a commercially raised Angus steer.
 The steers are raised on milk for the first 3-4 months of their lives and transition gradually to grass during that time.
 Our beef steers move around all year on pasture like the dairy cows, so you can read more about their pastures and feed on the dairy page.